 His papers have appeared in the journals Intelligence and National Security, Journal of American History, Diplomatic History, Political Science Quarterly, and the Journal of East-West Studies.
 Prados is an award-winning designer of board strategy games for many publishers.
 He is a contributing editor to MHQ and author of dozens of feature articles.
 His pieces have appeared widely, including in Vanity Fair, The Washington Post Outlook, The New York Times, The Los Angeles Times, the Boston Globe, American Legion Magazine, The VVA Veteran, the Bulletin of the Atomic Scientists, Naval History, The American Prospect, Scientific American, Against the Odds, Strategy & Tactics and elsewhere.
 Internet articles have appeared at NeimanWatchdog.com, FP.org, Foreign Policy in Focus, SHAFR.org, History News Network, Tompaine.com, TNR.com, American Prospect Online, and elsewhere.
 His book reviews have appeared widely, and he also consults with publishers on manuscripts.

 Prados became interested in military and security issues at a young age, and in spies, and published boardgames before starting to write books.
 He continues to be active in the game industry and is the designer of dozens of boardgames, many of them prize-winning titles on military strategy, diplomacy, or intelligence.
 He innovated the acclaimed title Third Reich, which, among other accolades, was used by Chilean author Roberto Bolanos as the foundation for his novel The Third Reich.
 That game and several others of Prados’s designs have been best-sellers for the companies which published them.
-Commentaries on the titles appear in the website section called “Games.”
+A new edition of Third Reich will appear from Lock ‘N Load Publishers, currently anticipated for 2018.
+Commentaries on the games appear in the website section by that name.
 Prados continues to write for the game media as well.